 Hepatitis C is known as the silent virus because many people who contract it are able to live symptom-free for some time.
-In fact, it can take up to six months for symptoms to present themselves after infection, and 70 to 80 percent of people with acute hepatitis C never experience symptoms at all.
+In fact, it can take up to six months for symptoms to present themselves after infection, and of people with acute hepatitis C never experience symptoms at all.

-Acute hepatitis C can also become chronic in up to 85 percent of cases, and delayed symptoms can appear 10 years or more after infection, without warning.
+Acute hepatitis C can also become chronic in up to of cases, and delayed symptoms can appear 10 years or more after infection, without warning.

 The following are key hepatitis C symptoms that you should never ignore if you experience them.